The Endless River: Recording

 The Endless River is based on music recorded during the sessions for Pink Floyd's previous studio album, The Division Bell (1994).
 The Division Bell was recorded in 1993 and 1994 in Britannia Row Studios in London, and on the Astoria boat studio, belonging to guitarist David Gilmour.
 Pink Floyd recorded hours of music during the sessions; the engineer Andy Jackson edited it into an hour-long ambient composition tentatively titled The Big Spliff, but the band did not release it.

 Keyboardist Richard Wright died of cancer on 15 September 2008.
-In 2013, Gilmour and drummer Nick Mason decided to revisit the unused Division Bell recordings to make a new album, rerecording parts, adding new ones, and using modern studio technology.
+In 2013, Gilmour and drummer Nick Mason decided to revisit the unused Division Bell recordings to make a new album, re–recording parts, adding new ones, and using modern studio technology.
 Gilmour said: "With Rick gone, and with him the chance of ever doing it again, it feels right that these revisited and reworked tracks should be made available as part of our repertoire."
 Only a small part of The Big Spliff was used.
+Two tracks from The Big Spliff are included on the deluxe version of the album as bonus tracks.

 Gilmour asked guitarist and producer Phil Manzanera, who co-produced his 2006 solo album On an Island, to work on the material.
 Manzanera, Jackson and engineer Damon Iddins spent six weeks assembling four 14-minute pieces.
 Gilmour gave two pieces to producer Youth, who added guitar and bass parts.
 In November 2013, Gilmour led sessions with Manzanera, Youth and Jackson to record material with Mason, saxophonist Gilad Atzmon and bassist Guy Pratt.
 Vocalists including Durga McBroom recorded backing vocals, and Gilmour recorded lead vocals on "Louder than Words", with lyrics by his wife, author Polly Samson.
 Bassist and songwriter Roger Waters, who left Pink Floyd in 1985, was not involved.

-"Autumn '68", named in reference to the 1970 Pink Floyd song "Summer '68", features a recording of Wright playing the Royal Albert Hall pipe organ during the rehearsal for Pink Floyd's show at Royal Albert Hall on 26 June 1969.
-"Talkin' Hawkin'" contains a sample of scientist Stephen Hawking's speech taken from a British Telecom commercial also sampled for The Division Bell on "Keep Talking".
+"Autumn '68", named in reference to the 1970 Pink Floyd song "Summer '68", features a recording of Wright playing the Royal Albert Hall pipe organ during the rehearsal for Pink Floyd's show at the Royal Albert Hall on 26 June 1969.
+"Talkin' Hawkin'" contains a sample of scientist Stephen Hawking's speech taken from a British Telecom commercial, which was also sampled for The Division Bell on "Keep Talking".
 Mason received writing credits for "Sum", and "Skins", a two-and-a-half-minute drum solo.

 Gilmour said The Endless River would be Pink Floyd's last album, saying: "I think we have successfully commandeered the best of what there is ...
 It's a shame, but this is the end."
-Mason concurred, stating that he "believed it would probably be the last Pink Floyd album."
+Mason said it would likely be the last Pink Floyd album.
+In 2024, Gilmour said that The Endless River was not originally intended as "a properly paid-for Pink Floyd record" and that he had been "bullied by the record company".